wongjiahau/Pineapple/docs/features/BasicFunctions.md

 # Functions
 All functions in Pineapple are postfix-oriented, meaning that the function names comes after parameter.

-In general, there are 4 kinds of functions: <i>Nullifunc, Monofunc, Bifunc, Trifunc and Quadfunc. </i>
+In general, there are 5 kinds of functions: <i>Nullifunc, Monofunc, Bifunc, Trifunc and Polyfunc. </i>

 ## Notes
 Before you continue reading, you should know the following rules:

 - Function name are always started with a dot.
 There are no exceptions.
-    - For example, `.show`
+    - For example: `.show`
     - Not only that, `.` is also a valid function name!
 - You cannot separate the parameters using comma.
 - Every function definition must start with a `def` keyword.